Ferruginous Duck (Slimbridge April 2015)

 Appearance - Male

 The male has a dark collar around the base of the neck, a Grey bill, Chestnut plumage with a Dark Brown back.
-It has a White belly and undertail, Light Yellow eye with Dark Grey legs and feet.
+It has a White belly and undertail, White eye with Dark Grey legs and feet.

 Appearance - Female

 The female is similar except duller plumage and a Brown eye.

 Vegetation, Seeds, Aquatic Plants, Molluscs, Crustaceans, Worms, Small Fish and Aquatic Insects.

 Builds its nest in a hollow lined with vegetation and down in reedbeds near the water.